cplusplus/SG20/sources/modules/compilation-model/separate-compilation.md

 _Why is this important?_
 _Why do we want to learn/teach this topic?_

+This module outlines the issues involved in using separate compilation on multiple program files.

 Any non-trivial program will span more than one source file.
 This makes separate compilation necessary.
 Separate compilation also leads to quick build times in projects under development.